seregonwar/Pylogger/README.md

   9. By using the code or information provided in this repository, you agree to these terms and conditions and acknowledge that you have read and understood the disclaimer.
 </details>

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.

-## Acknowledgements

-This Keylogger was created by [Seregonwar](https://github.com/seregonwar) as a project for [Course/Workshop/Personal Learning].

-If you have any questions or need assistance, feel free to contact  [Seregonwar](https://github.com/seregonwar).